zazaho/SimImg/README.md

 the pictures it finds in the startup directory and sub-directories into the GUI.
-These are settings that can be changed within the GUI by clicking on settings. *In particular in the case you want to use the program by clicking on it's icon, you may want to set an empty startup directory.*
+These are settings that can be changed within the GUI by clicking on settings. *In particular in the case you want to use the program by clicking on its icon, you may want to set an empty startup directory.*

 You can play with different options that take into account how similar two pictures are.
 These are the panels in the left section of the finder window.
 You can activate a condition by clicking on it name.
-For now the following options exist:
+The following options exist:

 * Some similarity metrics from ImageHash (optional).